 - Service planning.
 METRO increased service levels and made structural changes to its route network in Watsonville.
 The SRTP looks to evaluate these changes and identify opportunities to improve efficiency, cost-effectiveness, and productivity throughout the system. - Capital planning.
 A core focus of this SRTP is asset management taking stock of the METRO inventory, assessing its needs, developing performance metrics to prioritize investment strategies, and ensuring an ongoing state of good repair. - Financial planning.
 While METRO was able to restore some service last year, it has still not returned to pre-recession levels, and the long-term outlook for transit funding remains unclear at the state and federal levels.
-The SRTP reviews METRO's operations and capital investment strategies to ensure financial stability, predictability, and sustainability in an uncertain environment. - Marketing and Outreach.
+The SRTP reviews METRO's operations and capital investment strategies to ensure financial stability, predictability, and sustainability in an uncertain environment.

+• Marketing and outreach.
 METRO, like most agencies, has continual changes in its ridership markets.
-New riders, whether new college students at UC-Santa Cruz, or long-time residents trying METRO for the first time, are crucial for stable or growing system ridership.
+New riders, whether new college students at the University of California, Santa Cruz (UCSC) or long-time residents trying METRO for the first time, are crucial for stable or growing system ridership.
 This SRTP includes an implementable marketing and outreach plan that will help METRO meet this challenge.

-The first chapters that follow describe and evaluate existing conditions, including systemwide fixed-route and paratransit performance (Chapter 2), route-by-route summaries (Chapter 3), on-time performance assessments of select routes (Chapter 4), demographic analysis (Chapter 5), passenger survey findings (Chapter 6), stakeholder and public input (Chapter 7), and current planning documents (Chapter 8).
-Later chapters in the report provide planning guidance for the future, including a service plan (Chapter 9), capital and financial plan (Chapter 10), marketing plan (Chapter 11) and implementation plan (Chapter 12).
+The first chapters that follow describe and evaluate existing conditions, including systemwide fixed-route and paratransit performance (Chapter 2), route-by-route summaries (Chapter 3), ontime performance assessments of select routes (Chapter 4), demographic analysis (Chapter 5), passenger survey findings (Chapter 6), stakeholder and public input (Chapter 7), and current planning documents (Chapter 8).
+Later chapters in the report provide planning guidance for the future, including recommended policies and practices (Chapter 9), a service plan (Chapter 10), capital and financial plan (Chapter 11), marketing plan (Chapter 12) and implementation plan (Chapter 13).
 Together, these chapters will inform improvements to METRO's transit service and operations and allow for strategic implementation of the capital, financial, and marketing plans developed to support METRO's operations in the future.